-Site reference E58 Address Land at Gailey Lea Site size (ha) 87 Proposed use Farm E(g): office, light industrial and R&D B2: General Industrial B8: Storage and Distribution Site selection criteria Assessment SA findings Major positive effects are prodelivering employment floor.
-The full assessment of all mireffects arising from the site is South Staffordshire Local Pla space. nor and major positive and s available in the Sustainal I negative sustainability Economic Land Availability Assessment score 54 ii Neview.
-Policy area and access to infrastructure The site is located within Penkridge Parish and is in the Green Belt.
+Site reference E58 Address Land at Gailey Lea Site size (ha) 87 Proposed use Farm E(g): office, light industrial and R&D B2: General Industrial B8: Storage and Distribution Site selection criteria Assessment SA findings delivering employment flo minor and major positive an te is available in the Sustaina d negative sustainability Economic Land Availability Assessment score 54 Tall Neview.
+Policy area and access to infrastructure within close proximity of J The nearest bus st the A449 approx The nearest railway Cannock.
+The site is located within Penkridge Parish and is in the Green Belt.
 The site is within close proximity of Junction 12 of the M6 and the A5.
 The nearest bus stop which hosts a regular bus service is located along the A449 approx 4.7km away The nearest railway station is located approx. 6.7km east of the site at Cannock.
 The site is in close proximity to the proposed West Midlands Interchange.
-Sequential test The site is within the Green Belt and is not previously developed land so is therefore sequentially the least preferable.
-Green Belt harm Landscape sensitivity The site is within the Green Belt and assessed as having a very high harm rating.
-'Moderate' to 'moderate-high' rating.
-Impact on historic environment HESA scores the site an amber for direct potential harm to the historic environment, indicating no significant effects which cannot be mitigated are at present predicted.
+Sequential test The site is within the Gree therefore sequentially the n Belt and is not previously least preferable. developed land so is Green Belt harm Landscape sensitivity The site is within the Gree 'Moderate' to 'moderate- n Belt and assessed as havir high' rating. ng a very high harm rating.
+Impact on historic environment environment, indicating no present predicted.
+The site historic environment, indi HESA scores the site an amber for direct potential harm to the historic environment, indicating no significant effects which cannot be mitigated are at present predicted.
 The site scores a green for indirect potential harm to the historic environment, indicating no concerns identified, on current evidence, although archaeological mitigation measures may be required.
-Known site constraints The site is adjacent to two SBI's (Gailey Reservoirs and Fullmoor Wood) The site borders ancient woodland to the north.
-Majority of the site is within an area of high habitat distinctiveness, which the NRN mapping indicates should be avoided for development LLFA comments
+Known site constraints The site borders aMajority of the sit nt to two SBI's (Gailey Reserv ncient woodland to the nort e is within an area of high ha apping indicates should be a th. abitat distinctiveness,